BEROCHLU/deepseek-simplechat/README.md

 - **reasoning_effort**: Apparently, this parameter will be available soon.

 ## Note
-- Replying to a message takes at least 30 seconds.
 - As a reasoner model, the DeepSeek API costs one-hundredth as much as the OpenAI API.

 ## License